KidsGen - the new age kids site

 Why Indian Folk Tales Are Useful for Children

-• They show consequences instead of explaining rules
+• Show consequences through the plot instead of simply stating rules

 Indian Mythological Stories Indian Mythological Stories